Insular2895/ASCII/README.md

 ### `assets/banner.txt`

-This is the default banner.
+This file is the active default banner.

 When you run: